emcoglab/ldm-query/README.md

 Usage: overview
 ---------------

-LDMQ can do several things:
+LDM-Query can do several things:

 -   Count occurrences of a token within a corpus
 -   Look up the rank frequency of a token